Skip to main content

 2. CB updates links & wording on confirmation pages and emails.
 With the update, customers are now linked to the CB subscription overview where they can toggle between automatic and manual renewal, instead of getting "cancel your subscription" links.

 3. CB turns on a redirect from old subscription cancellation or reinstate links.
-Customers opening those links are now redirected the Subscription Overview.
+Customers opening those links are now redirected to the Subscription Overview.

 4. CB updates backend data on existing subscriptions to follow 2.0 data model.